caravagn/GDA/README.md

     -   Miller, Christopher A., et al. “SciClone: inferring clonal architecture and tracking the spatial and temporal patterns of tumor evolution.”
 PLoS Comput Biol 10.8 (2014): e1003665.
-    -   Caravagna, Giulio, et al. “Subclonal reconstruction of tumors by using machine learning and population genetics.”
-Nature Genetics 52.9 (2020): 898-907.
     -   Caravagna, Giulio, et al. “The MOBSTER R package for tumour subclonal deconvolution from bulk DNA whole-genome sequencing data.”
 BMC bioinformatics 21.1 (2020): 1-11.